sagerkudrick/iptorrents_autologin/README.md

     }
     ```

-- Double-click `ipt_login.exe` to run the login process manually.
+3. Double-click `ipt_login.exe` to start the login process manually.
-- You can manually solve Cloudflare challenges if prompted during execution.
+4. If a Cloudflare check appears, complete it.
+The script will continue once it reaches the login form.

 ---

 ### Automatic Scheduled Run

-You can set this tool to run automatically on a schedule (e.g., every 14 days) to reduce manual involvement:
+You can set this up to run on a routine (e.g., every 14 days) so you don’t have to manually maintain activity:

-1. Ensure `ipt_login.exe`, `config.json`, and `run_login.bat` (batch script) are in the same folder.
+1. Ensure the following files are in the same folder:
+   - `ipt_login.exe`
+   - `config.json`
+   - `run_login.bat` (included batch script)

-2. Edit `config.json` with your credentials as shown above.
+2. Confirm your credentials are correct in `config.json`.

-3. Use your operating system’s task scheduler to run `run_login.bat` at your desired interval:
+3. Schedule the batch script to run periodically:

-   - **Windows:** Use Task Scheduler to create a basic task that runs `run_login.bat` every 14 days (or your preferred schedule).
+   - **Windows:** Use Task Scheduler to run `run_login.bat` every 14 days or on a custom interval.
-   - **Linux/macOS:** Use `cron` jobs to execute a shell script that calls the executable.
+   - **Linux/macOS:** Use a cron job to call a shell script that runs the `.exe` (via Wine if needed).

-4. The batch script will launch the executable, which opens the browser for login and lets you complete Cloudflare challenges manually if needed.
+4. The script will run quietly, handle login, and save a `loggedin.png` screenshot of the result.

 ---

+## Dependencies

+- The `.exe` is bundled using [PyInstaller](https://www.pyinstaller.org/) with Python 3.9+.
+- Uses the `undetected-chromedriver` Python package to bypass bot detection.
+- Requires a local installation of the **Chrome** browser (any recent version).
+- No need to have Python installed if you're using the `.exe`.

+---

 ## Important Notes

-- **Keep this tool and your `config.json` file local and secure.**
+- **Keep this tool and your `config.json` private and local.**
-- The script depends on your **local IP address**.
-Using it on an untrusted or changing IP may trigger Cloudflare more frequently, requiring manual intervention.
+- The login automation relies on your **trusted local IP address**.
+Using this from a VPS or unknown IP will almost certainly result in Cloudflare prompts.
-- Running it from your usual location reduces Cloudflare challenges, but some manual interaction may still occasionally be necessary.
+- Even locally, Cloudflare may still prompt you occasionally—this is expected and handled by the indefinite wait built into the tool.
+- The `loggedin.png` file is overwritten each time and can be used as a quick log of successful logins.

 ---

-## Dependencies

-- The `.exe` is built using [PyInstaller](https://www.pyinstaller.org/) and bundles Python 3.9+.
-- Uses the `undetected-chromedriver` Python library to avoid bot detection.
-- Requires Chrome browser installed on the machine.
-- No need to have Python installed separately if you run the `.exe` file.

----

 ## Security Disclaimer

 - Your IPTorrents credentials are stored in plaintext in `config.json`.
-Keep this file private.
+Do not share this file or sync it to cloud storage without encryption.
-- Use this tool responsibly and only on accounts you own.
+- This tool is for **personal use only** on accounts you own.
+- No information is sent anywhere other than directly to the IPTorrents site through your browser.

 ---

 ## Support & Contributions

-Feel free to open issues or contribute improvements to this project.
+This project is simple by design.
+Feel free to suggest improvements or report bugs.

 ---